Frequently Asked Questions

 Are there any age or weight limitations?

-Nope.
-The physical and mental benefits are as useful to children as they are to adults, but some may lack some of the mental discipline for more meditative floating.
+For the most part, no. The physical and mental benefits are as useful to children as they are to adults, but some may lack some of the mental discipline for more meditative floating.
 Similarly, there is no upper age limit.
-You'll experience all the same benefits no matter your age, and enjoy some respite from those nagging aches and pains that may seem a bit more persistent as things slow down as we age.
-We do need permission waivers signed for anyone under 18, and a parent must be present for those under 16.
+You may experience all the same benefits no matter your age, and enjoy some respite from those nagging aches and pains that may seem a bit more persistent as things slow down as we age.
+For anyone under 18, we require a parent/guardian to come in with them for the first float to sign our Under 18 Intake form.
+And for those under 16, a parent must be present here while they float.
+We currently don't allow anyone under the age of 5 to float.
+If you wish to be in the float suite (the area outside of the float tank where our shower and changing area are) while your child floats in the float tank, which we encourage if your child is under the age of 12, you may bring a comfortable folding chair.
+Our float suites have bamboo benches, which might be comfortable to sit on for short periods of time, but likely not too comfortable for the entire duration of the float.
 If you have mobility issues and might need help getting in and out of the float tank, you will need to bring a helper as we cannot help you in and out for liability reasons.
 As long as you can safely get in and out of the tank, you should be safe to float regardless of your age or weight.
-But similar to other water-based services such as a pool or spa, you need to use caution since floors can become very slippery.
+But similar to other water-based services, such as a pool or spa, you need to use caution since floors can become very slippery.

 Are the float pods handicap accessible?